SteveHindmarsh/CC.Input/README.md

 9. The Unit tests demonstrate the seperation of concerns but are not comprehensive.
 10. Need to further specify the parameters of the file, max file size, max lines, changeabilty expectation - how is the file prepared?
 11. According to spec, API should, but mine does not, "Retrieve all data from an uploaded file or Retrieve an individual item from within a file" but they do obtain them from the DB, is there a reason to get them from file for API or is the spec incorrectly worded?
+12. What do you think about my code?
+In particular...

+    1. Solution and project namespace convention mirrored with project file placement?
+    2. Seperation of concerns giving rise to concise, small and reusable projects?
+Are there too many - does this help or hinder?

 ## TODO
 Reasearch